scala/scala3/docs/docs/reference/new-types/polymorphic-function-types.md

-For instance, consider the situation where we have a data type to represent the expressions of a simple language (consisting only of variables and function application) in a strongly-typed way:
+For instance, consider the situation where we have a data type to represent the expressions of a simple language (consisting only of variables and function applications) in a strongly-typed way:

 ```scala